Orbital correlations in ultrathin films of late transition metals: Model

+The first term in Eq.~(\ref{eq:Hunds}) accounts for the intra- and inter-orbital nearest-neighbor hopping described by the matrix elements $t_{\vec{n},\vec{n}+\vec{l}}^{\sigma,\sigma'}$.
+The next three terms describe onsite Coulomb interactions between holes with opposite spins in the same orbital, opposite spins in different orbitals, and the same spin in different orbitals, respectively, with the coefficients $U\ge U'>U'' >0$ accounting for the atomic Hund's rules.

-The first term in Eq.~(\ref{eq:Hunds}) accounts for the intra- and inter-orbital nearest-neighbor hopping described by the matrix elements $t_{\vec{n},\sigma,\vec{n}+\vec{l},\sigma'}$.
-The second term accounts for SOC, which controls the magnetic anisotropy essential for the magnetic devices based on thin films with PMA~\cite{Poletkin2022-hd}.
+The two terms with coefficients $J$ and $J_c$, commonly referred to as the Kanamori's spin-flip and pair-hopping terms, are required by the symmetry of the Hamiltonian.
+The last term accounts for SOC, which controls the magnetic anisotropy essential for the magnetic devices based on thin films with PMA~\cite{Poletkin2022-hd}.
 Since the magnitude of SOC is at least an order of magnitude smaller than the dominant hopping and interaction energies, it is neglected in the next two sections focused on magnetic ordering and is separately discussed in Section~\ref{sec:SOC}.